Open-EO/openeo.org/documentation/1.0/datacubes.md

 </figure>

 [Vector datacubes](https://r-spatial.org/r/2022/09/12/vdc.html) and raster datacubes are common cases of datacubes in the EO domain.
-A raster datacube has at least two spatial dimensions (usually named `x` and `y`) and a vector datacube has at least a geometries dimension (usually named `geometries`).
+A raster datacube has at least two spatial dimensions (usually named `x` and `y`) and a vector datacube has at least one geometries dimension (usually named `geometries`).
-These distinctions are just made so that it is easier to describe "special" cases of datacubes, but you can also define other types such as a temporal datacube that has at least a temporal dimension (usually named `t`).
+The purpose of these distinctions is simply to make it easier to describe "special" cases of datacubes, but you can also define other types such as a temporal datacube that has at least one temporal dimension (usually named `t`).

 ## Dimensions